Graduate Student Internship

 Each year the Center publishes three issues of the literary journal Colorado Review and three single-author collections of poetry.
 The Center also runs two national creative writing contests: the Colorado Prize for Poetry and the Nelligan Prize for Short Fiction.

-Interns serve as readers for the five thousand submissions of fiction, poetry, and nonfiction the Center receives every academic year.
+Interns serve as readers for thousands submissions of fiction, poetry, and nonfiction the Center receives every academic year.
 Interns also have opportunities to copyedit, proofread, and typeset manuscripts; learn about book design and production; help with fundraising and grantwriting; and get involved in social media and marketing campaigns.
 The internship provides an excellent opportunity to develop professional skills while working toward a degree.
 The Center is also a great place to get to know other graduate students in the English Department.

 Graduate students may register for 1 to 5 internship credits.
 The expectation (per department guidelines) is that during the semester each intern will work 40 hours for each registered credit, which works out to 3 hours a week for one credit, 6 for two credits, 9 for three credits, and so on.
 Interns must maintain regularly scheduled office hours.
 Occasionally, however, there are special projects that require extra time, so a certain amount of flexibility is expected.